dmitriz/cpsfy/README.md

 ### But can't I do it with promises?
-Ok, let us have another example where you can't, shall we?
-At least not as easy.
-And maybe ... not really another.:wink:
+Ok, let us have another example where you can't.:wink:
 Reading from static files is easy but boring.
 Data is rarely static.
 What if we have to react to data changing in real time?